Every document below is a reason to NEVER BUY A SUBARU!

 Motor Image – A multinational company based in Singapore.
 They handle sales and service of

 Subaru cars in many Asian countries.
-It is unknown if their warranties are designed to be worthless due
+It has been determined that Subaru car warranties are worthless

-to their own initiative, or by direct instruction from Subaru.
-Either way, Subaru has stated in no
+due to no fault of their own, but due to direct instruction by Subaru.
+Subaru has stated in no

 uncertain terms that Motor Image operates with complete authority for selling and servicing Subaru